Size: on strainer bars

 About The Painting...

-After three years of extensive research, we believe this is an original Vincent van Gogh cottage collaboration painting.
+After four years of extensive research, we believe this is an original Vincent van Gogh cottage collaboration painting.

 The painting, Farmhouse with Barn and Well, has suffered significant damage throughout the years, as had several of Van Gogh’s paintings, and were subsequently restored and placed onto panels for preservation.